Industry Comparison: Evaluating Apple Against Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 Key Takeaways

-For Apple in the Technology Hardware, Storage & Peripherals industry, the PE, PB, and PS ratios indicate that the stock is relatively undervalued compared to its peers.
-However, the high ROE, EBITDA, gross profit, and low revenue growth suggest that Apple is performing well financially but may face challenges in revenue expansion.
+For Apple in the Technology Hardware, Storage & Peripherals industry, the PE ratio is low compared to peers, indicating potential undervaluation.
+The PB and PS ratios are high, suggesting overvaluation relative to industry standards.
+Apple's high ROE, EBITDA, and gross profit signify strong profitability, while the low revenue growth implies slower expansion compared to industry peers.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.